 Be sure to ride the gondola to Mount Hanguren (a year-round activity), go skiing at one of the three resorts nearby (in winter, of course), or go skydiving, rafting, or kayaking (in summer).

-If you decide to visit Voss as more than just a day trip, you can book a room at the historic Fleischer’s Hotel in the town.
+If you decide to visit Voss for more than just a day trip, you can book a room at the historic Fleischer’s Hotel in the town.

-From Os where I lived, I was able to see the Folgefonna Glacier on most days, especially when the weather was clear outside.
+From Os, where I lived for a while, I was able to see the Folgefonna Glacier on most days, especially when the weather was clear outside.

 Folgefonna Glacier (one of Norway’s most famous glaciers) sits inside Folgefonna National Park in the Odda area and is easily one of the best places to visit in Norway.

-Even if you don’t make it into the park, the drive alone is so ridiculously pretty that you’ll be mesmerized by the scenery.
+Even if you don’t make it into the park, the drive itself is so breathtakingly beautiful that you’ll find yourself transfixed by the scenery!
 It takes a couple of hours to get there from Bergen, but add it to your list if you’re addicted to nature like I am.

-**Please note that Stalheimskleiva is temporarily closed to vehicles for maintenance.
+**January 5, 2024: Please note that Stalheimskleiva is temporarily closed to vehicles for maintenance.
 You can only walk along it.
-Will update this once it reopens for visitors.
+I will update this once it reopens for visitors.

 If you continue past Voss, you will come across Stalheim, a village that sits high in the Nærøydalen (Nærøy valley), and right on the E16 highway.